suffolklibraries/lgc/content/collections/events/a-chorus-line-sypt.md

     content:
       -
         type: text
-        text: 'Don’t miss out on your chance to be involved with SYPTs 42nd production- A Chorus Line.'
+        text: 'Don’t miss out on your chance to be involved with SYPTs 42nd production- A Chorus Line. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'In-person auditions are being held on the 1st of May.'
   -
     type: paragraph
     content: